My Experience With an Authorized Daycare (Ninka Hoikuen) and an Unauthorized Daycare (Muninka Hoikuen) in Japan

 The Halloween lunch at my daughter’s muninka when she was two years old.
 (Sorry for the low quality of the photo, that will be explained later on!)

 With both daycares, we received a sheet with the meals listed for the entire month, although the ninka took photos of her lunch most of the time and uploaded it onto the app.

 There wasn’t any specific educational curriculum at the ninka my daughter attended, which is typical of ninka hoikuen.
 She learned greetings, read books, did arts and crafts, but as far as I remember, there wasn’t much else.

 The muninka she attended specialized in both English education and Montessori.
 The English teacher was quite qualified and my daughter’s English improved immensely thanks to her.
 They also did lessons using Montessori methods, which are meant to help with self-regulation, independence, and curiosity, among other areas crucial for social and emotional development.

 Here are some other comparisons I thought I should share:

 - Both daycares had apps where I could see photos of my daughter; however, the ninka app had more photos than the muninka.
 In fact, the muninka only uploaded one photo a day, and some days we didn’t get anything.
 The photos from the ninka were also high quality and we were able to download them, whereas the muninka photos were very small and unable to be downloaded.

 - They both had seasonal events.
 The only event I attended at both were the natsumatsuri.
 The daycare workers put in a lot of effort at both so that the children would have an amazing time.
 But!
 Her muninka had a popcorn machine as well as a shaved ice machine!
 She also got way more prizes, including full-sized toys.
 (If you want to see pictures from both, check out this post!)

-- Monthly payment for the ninka was made by cash whereas the muninka was bank transfer
+- The monthly payment for the ninka was made in cash whereas the muninka was bank transfer

 - Both had renrakucho (although different styles), although the muninka‘s was free while we had to pay for the ninka one